darklife/darkriscv/README.md

 Alasdair Allan (technology guru, posted an article about the darkriscv [3]) and Gareth Halfacree (technology guru, posted an article about the darkriscv [3].
-Special thanks to all people who directly and indirectly contributed to this project, including the company I work to.
+Special thanks to all people who directly and indirectly contributed to this project, including the company I work for.

 ## References